 If you’ve wanted to make chocolate pumpkin bowls for Halloween but don’t want to use a balloon to do so, you’ll want to check out this tutorial.
 I’ll show you how to make Chocolate Jack-O-Lantern Bowls using a plastic bowl as a mold.
 Then you can fill the edible bowls with homemade orange ice cream or candy.

 Last year I showed you how to make Chocolate Jack Skellington Bowls using a balloon.
 You dip the balloon in white chocolate, allow the candy to harden, then pop and remove the balloon.
 This technique makes really wonderfully shaped chocolate bowls but many of you have expressed concerns about latex allergies so I’ve come up with a few other ways to make homemade chocolate bowls.

-I’ve already shown you how to use a half sphere silicone mold to make Chocolate Sprinkle Bowls, silicone shot glass molds to make Chocolate Heart Cups, and plastic cups to make Chocolate Turkey Cups.
+I’ve already shown you how to use a half sphere silicone mold to make Chocolate Sprinkle Bowls, silicone shot glass molds to make Chocolate Heart Cups, Zombie Candy Cups, and Frankenstein Candy Cups, as well as, plastic cups to make Chocolate Turkey Cups.

 For this project I still wanted a bowl shape, as opposed to a cup shape, but I wanted something taller than the bowl that was created using the silicone mold.

 It’s a challenge finding a mold that makes a taller chocolate bowl, but when I spotted some nicely shaped plastic bowls at the dollar store I knew they would be perfect.